kaisenlinux/manpages-dev/category/TCP/socat.md

               See also: OPENSSL, TCP-LISTEN

        OPENSSL-DTLS-CLIENT:<host>:<port>
               Tries  to  establish  a DTLS connection to <port> [UDP service] on <host> [IP address] using UDP/IP version 4 or 6 depending on address specification, name resolution, or option pf.
               Socat checks the peer certificates subjectAltName or commonName against the addresses option openssl-commonname or the host name.
 Wildcards in the certificate are supported.
               Use socat option -b to make datagrams small enough to fit with overhead on the network.
 Use option -T to prevent indefinite hanging when peer went down quietly.
               Option groups: FD,SOCKET,IP4,IP6,OPENSSL,RETRY
               Useful options: cipher, verify, commonname, cafile, capath, certificate, key, compress, bind, pf, sourceport, retry
               See also: OPENSSL-DTLS-SERVER, OPENSSL-CONNECT, UDP-CONNECT

        OPENSSL-DTLS-SERVER:<port>
               Listens on UDP <port> [UDP service].
 The IP version is 4 or the one specified with pf.
 When a connection is accepted, this address behaves as DTLS server.
               Note: You probably want to use the certificate option with this address.
               NOTE: The client certificate is only checked for validity against cafile or capath, but not for match with the client’s name or its IP address!
 Use  socat  option  -b  to  make datagrams small enough to fit with overhead on the network.
 Use option -T to prevent indefinite hanging when peer went down quietly.
               Option groups: FD,SOCKET,IP4,IP6,LISTEN,OPENSSL,CHILD,RANGE,RETRY
               Useful options: pf, cipher, verify, commonname, cafile, capath, certificate, key, compress, fork, bind, range, tcpwrap, su, reuseaddr, retry
               See also: OPENSSL-DTLS-CLIENT, OPENSSL-LISTEN, UDP-LISTEN

        PIPE:<filename>
               If <filename> already exists, it is opened.
 If it does not exist, a named pipe is created and opened.
-Beginning with socat version 1.4.3, the named pipe is removed when the address is closed (but see option unlink-close
+Beginning with socat version 1.4.3, the named pipe is removed when the ad‐ dress is closed (but see option unlink-close
               Note: When a pipe is used for both reading and writing, it works as echo service.
               Note: When a pipe is used for both reading and writing, and socat tries to write more bytes than the pipe can buffer (Linux 2.4: 2048 bytes), socat might block.
-Consider using socat option, e.g., -b 2048 Option groups: FD,NAMED,OPEN
+Consider  using socat option, e.g., -b 2048
+              Option groups: FD,NAMED,OPEN
               Useful options: rdonly, nonblock, group, user, mode, unlink-early See also: unnamed pipe